PGBSNH20/ludo-v2-group1/Documentation/LudoApiDocs/ludoApiDescription.md

 - `Steps` property of type int.
 It keeps track of where the token is.
 A token needs to take 56 steps to reach the finish.
 - `Route` array of type int, to describe which squares the token will be following.
 Route depends on tokens color.
 - `Id` property of type int.
 It is used as PK in the database.
 - `PlayerID` property of type int.
-It determints the player who owns the token, is used as FK in the database.
+It determints the player who owns the token, is used as FK in the database.<br><br>
-- `Move`(Board board, Player player, int dice) - Method for moving the token x amount of steps depending on the dice result.<br><br>
 Using `Steps` and `Route` you can determine the `squareID` on which the token is.
 [<img src="https://github.com/PGBSNH20/ludo-v2-group1/blob/main/Documentation/LudoApiDocs/Routes.jpg">](Routes)